westerndigitalcorporation/zonedstorage.io/docs/linux/fs.md

 - btrfs-progs 5.12 (for SMR) or 5.15 (for NVMe ZNS)
 - util-linux 2.38

-For all kernels supporting *btrfs* on a zoned block device, to ensure [write ordering correctness](sched.md), the kernel will automatically select by default the *mq-deadline* block IO scheduler for any SMR hard-disk used in a zoned *btrfs* volume.
+If a kernel supports *btrfs* on a zoned block device, it will automatically select the *mq_deadline* block IO scheduler by default.
+This ensures [write ordering correctness](sched.md) for any SMR hard-disk that is used in a zoned *btrfs* volume.

-Similarly to [*f2fs* use with an NVMe ZNS SSD](fs#usage-example-with-a-nvme-zns-ssd), the *mq-deadline* scheduler must be manually set to ensure that the regular write operations used by *btrfs* are delivered to the device in sequential order.
-For a NVMe zoned namespace device */dev/nvmeXnY*, this is done with the following command.
+As in the case of [*f2fs* use with an NVMe ZNS SSD](fs#usage-example-with-a-nvme-zns-ssd), the *mq-deadline* scheduler must be set manually to ensure that the regular write operations used by *btrfs* are delivered to the device in sequential order.
+For a NVMe zoned namespace device */dev/nvmeXnY*, this is done with the following command:

 ```plaintext
 # echo mq-deadline > /sys/block/nvmeXnY/queue/scheduler
 ```

-Alternatively the following udev rule can be used to automatically set the *mq-deadline* scheduler for all zoned block devices formatted with btrfs.
+Alternatively, the following udev rule can be used to automatically set the *mq-deadline* scheduler for all zoned block devices that have been formatted with btrfs.

 ```plain text
 SUBSYSTEM!="block", GOTO="btrfs_end"